 All raters - new and experienced - are required to attend annual training each spring.
 Seminars are offered in different areas of the state.
 Because all training occurs in February and March and a full schedule of ratings is planned to begin shortly thereafter, it is normally not possible to join the course rating program in mid-year.

-Georgia Junior Golf is a statewide program that gives young golfers in Georgia a chance to participate in a competition outside their home clubs.
+The GSGA Junior Tour is a statewide program that gives young golfers in Georgia a chance to participate in a competition outside their home clubs.
 It also is a great opportunity for close dialogue with Member Clubs and for potential volunteers to get their first taste of administering competitions outside their home club.

-Volunteers for Georgia Junior Golf should have an interest not only in tournament administration, but in helping junior golfers learn the basics of competing in a tournament.
+Volunteers for the GSGA Junior Tour should have an interest not only in tournament administration, but in helping junior golfers learn the basics of competing in a tournament.

 The Georgia State Golf Association Foundation is the charitable affiliate of the GSGA.
 It offers two college scholarship programs: Yates Scholarships, which are awarded to employees of GSGA Member Clubs or their dependents; and Moncrief Scholarships, which are awarded to students in the fields of agronomy or turfgrass management at the University of Georgia, Abraham Baldwin Agricultural College or students who work and live in Georgia, but attend an accredited program outside the state.

 Volunteers who have an interest in this area of GSGA service may be of great assistance to the Foundation in terms of contacts with golfers, clubs, corporations or other foundations that can be approached for contributions.